aahnik/telewater/README.md

 ## Installation

-If you are familiar with `docker` then [click here](https://github.com/aahnik/telewater/wiki/Install-and-run-using-docker) otherwise, continue reading.
+If you are familiar with **Docker** then [click here](https://github.com/aahnik/telewater/wiki/Install-and-run-using-docker) otherwise, continue reading.

 ### Requirements